Tax Thresholds and Allowances Can Be Escalated - Ireland

 - Money purchase contribution income limit - €115,000

-Options for Rebranding / White Labeling
+Options for Rebranding / White Labelling

 For firms who use Voyant’s optional white labelling/rebranding service, the option is available to escalate these tax related assumptions independently of one another, using different rates or possibly to exclude some from escalation.